andreped/NoCodeSeg/README.md

 Note that the version of FastPathology used in the demonstration was v0.2.0 (this exact version can be downloaded from [here](https://github.com/AICAN-Research/FAST-Pathology/releases/tag/v0.2.0)).
 The software is continuously in development, and features presented in the video are therefore prone to changes in the near future.
 To get information regarding changes and new releases, please, visit the [FastPathology repository](https://github.com/AICAN-Research/FAST-Pathology).

 ## Data
 The 251 annotated WSIs are made openly available for anyone on [DataverseNO](https://doi.org/10.18710/TLA01U).
 Alternatively, the data can be downloaded directly from Google Drive (click [here](https://drive.google.com/drive/folders/1eUVs1DA1UYayUYjr8_aY3O5xDgV1uLvH?usp=sharing) to access the dataset).
-Information on how to cite the IBDColEpi dataset can be found from on [DataverseNO](https://doi.org/10.18710/TLA01U).
+Information on how to cite the IBDColEpi dataset can be found on [DataverseNO](https://doi.org/10.18710/TLA01U).

 ### Reading annotations
 The annotations are stored as tiled, pyramidal TIFFs, which makes it easy to generate patches from the data without the need for any preprocessing.
 Reading these files and working with them to generate training data, is already described in the [tutorial video](https://github.com/andreped/NoCodeSeg#getting-started) above.